geoffsee/gsio/readme.md

     Start an interactive AI chat in your terminal.
 Type your message and press Enter to send.
 The assistant can use tools (calculator, file read/list, HTTP GET, todo management, shell_exec).

   Environment
-    Requires OPENAI_API_KEY to be set in your environment.
+    Defaults to OpenAI.
+Can be switched to Ollama (offline) via config.

   Options
     --name  Optional greeting name (shown at the top)